jimmyff/faehound-games/content/adventure_quest.md

 ## Big things come in small packages

 There seems to be a trend of games becoming more bigger, heavier and more expensive and dungeon crawls can be some of the worst offenders.
 This game is in someways a reaction to that trend.
 A game that hopefully offers as big (if not bigger) adventure -in a more humble package.
-Game system is designed in a modular way and there will be space in the game box for future expansions which could enrich your adventures and worlds with even more possibilities.
+The game system is designed in a modular way and there will be space in the game box for future expansions to enrich your adventures and worlds with even more possibilities.

 ![Polyhedral dice - retro colorway](/dice1.png)